 - Properly dispose of trash, recyclables, and hazardous waste.

-- Clean up your studio area.
+- Clear out your belongings, and clean up your studio area.

 POSSIBLE SENIOR STUDIES EXHIBITION SPACES: